 Oskar has produced two Tony Award-winning Best Musicals (Fun Home and Hamilton), and back-to-back winners of the Pulitzer Prize for Drama, Hamilton and Sweat.
 He came to The Public from Trinity Repertory Company in Providence, RI where he served as Artistic Director from 1994 to 2005.
 Eustis served as Associate Artistic Director at Los Angeles’ Mark Taper Forum from 1989 to 1994, and prior to that he was with the Eureka Theatre Company in San Francisco, serving as Resident Director and Dramaturg from 1981 to 1986 and Artistic Director from 1986 to1989.
 Eustis is currently a Professor of Dramatic Writing and Arts and Public Policy at New York University, and has held professorships at UCLA, Middlebury College, and Brown University, where he founded and chaired the Trinity Rep/Brown University Consortium for professional theater training.

-Ulfar Erlingsson (Cornell PhD 2004, CIS), Head of Machine Learning Privacy Technologies, Apple
+Ulfar Erlingsson (Cornell PhD 2004, CIS), Chief Architect, Lacework

-Ulfar works at Apple where he leads technology efforts that enable machine learning with strong privacy guarantees.
+Ulfar is the chief architect of a cloud security company called Lacework and former head of security research at Google Brain and Machine Learning Privacy Technologies at Apple.
 Since the mid-1990's, his career has centered on research and advanced development of computer security and privacy technologies, most often with a systems-building and programming-language bent.
 This includes a decade in technical leadership at Google, as well as stints at Microsoft Research, Silicon Valley, and as an Associate Professor at Reykjavik University, Iceland.
 He has also led the computer security and privacy technology at two startups: GreenBorder Technologies and deCODE Genetics.
 He holds a PhD in computer science and a PhD minor in English literature from Cornell University.

 Peggy Koenig (Class of 1978, CALS), Chair of Abry Partners, Cornell Trustee, and Cornell Tech Overseer